FerinT/timeshare/README.md

 3. ensuring that a user is logged in before the "confirming purchase" <br />
 4. insert in the Transaction and TransactionLine tables when a user buys something <br />
 5. Create a "my profile" page for the user to see what they've sold/selling

+## Email Help

+ 1. Clone swiftmailer at https://github.com/swiftmailer/swiftmailer.git and replace the empty swiftmailer file in our project with the cloned repo.

+ 2. Also in Xamp or Wamp find the php.ini file and edit ;extension=php_openssl.dll to extension=php_openssl.dll or add extension=php_openssl.dll if id doesnt exsist.

 <br />

 <br />